Labour Leader: 19th century

 The origins of the paper lay in The Miner, a monthly paper founded by Keir Hardie in 1887.
 Its main purpose was to advocate for a federation of Scottish miners.
 The first issue contained an influential programme for labour, co-authored by Hardie and Chisholm Robertson, marking Hardie's switch from support for the Liberal Party to advocating independent labour candidacies.
 The paper was used as Hardie's platform in the 1888 Mid Lanarkshire by-election, following which Hardie became a founder member of the Scottish Labour Party and relaunched The Miner as the Labour Leader.

-In 1893 the Scottish Labour Party affiliated to the Independent Labour Party (ILP).
+In 1893, the Scottish Labour Party affiliated to the Independent Labour Party (ILP).
 Hardie became the party's first leader and began using the Labour Leader as a forum for the development of policy for the new party.
 In 1894 he was able to increase the paper's frequency from monthly to weekly.

 20th century

 Hardie continued to publish and edit the Labour Leader until 1904, when he sold it to the ILP, amid some controversy on the appropriate recompense due to him.
 The ILP appointed John Bruce Glasier to replace Hardie as editor in January 1905.
 Glasier was able to take sales from 13,000 at the start of his editorship to 43,000 in 1908, but attracted criticism from some ILP members for consistently endorsing all the actions of the party's leadership.
 He stood down from the post in April 1909.

-In 1909 party members were encouraged to write for the Labour Leader rather than rival publications.
+In 1909, party members were encouraged to write for the Labour Leader rather than rival publications.
 For example, Frederick William Jowett's parliamentary column was transferred from The Clarion.

 Throughout this period the paper was known for investigative reporting and high-quality journalism.
 As early as 1899 an investigation by Hardie had sensationally exposed poor conditions at the Overtoun Chemical Works, while in 1913 and 14, Walton Newbold worked on a lengthy article exposing the interests of the defence industry.

 First World War

-In 1912 the editorship passed to Fenner Brockway, who imposed a policy of strident pacifism, opposing the First World War with front-page headlines such as "The War Must Be Stopped" and "Down With The War".
-In 1915 the paper's offices were raided by the police and Brockway was charged with publishing seditious material.
-Brockway won the case, but commented, "if we weren't dangerous to the government we were failing in our duty!"
+In 1912, the editorship passed to Fenner Brockway, who imposed a policy of strident pacifism, opposing the First World War with front-page headlines such as "The War Must Be Stopped" and "Down With The War".
+In 1915, the paper's offices were raided by the police and Brockway was charged with publishing seditious material.
+Brockway won the case, but commented that "if we weren't dangerous to the government we were failing in our duty!"
 However, his work in the No-Conscription Fellowship led to his repeated imprisonment and by 1916 he felt unable to continue as editor.
 Katherine Glasier took over the editorship.
 In 1917 the government prohibited the export of the Labour Leader from the UK.
 By 1918 Glasier had increased circulation to 62,000, but she became increasingly at odds with the prominent columnist Philip Snowden.
 His opposition to the October Revolution was vocally resisted by Glasier, and in the ensuing dispute sales fell away.
 The stress of the dispute may have contributed to her nervous breakdown.